Reason I like Bovada #3:

 Those who are confident and agree to the terms are

 invited to accept the

 Some system sellers claim that their systems work in a casino,

 but they can't beat a computer simulation because "a computer

-ridiculous, I have a challenge to accommodate this particular
+I have a special live challenge to accommodate it.
+The live

 - It takes place in a Vegas (or other U.S.) casino, with you

 and me (or my representative) present.
 You will bank and

 place your own bets.

 - You will choose the number of rounds to wager on before we